AzidoGroup/scrilio-admin/README.md

 ### Create the database

-You will need to initially create the `scrilio` database prior to running any database scripts:
+You will need to initially create the `scrilio-admin` database prior to running any database scripts:

 ```bash
 mysql -uroot